Projects-in-Programming/specommender/ETHICS.md

 - Link to the product
 - Color choices available

 All these data are publicly avialiable in the website.
 And they do not contain any personal information.

+## Why are you scraping the data?
+As the goal of the project is to recommend glasses to people based on the face shape, the project would need some data to make the recommendations.

+### What purposes will the data be used for?
+The data will be used only to recommend glasses to people based on the face shape.
+There will also be a link to the product on the original website.
+The data will be filtered based on user's query.

 By following the guidelines above, I conducted web scraping in an ethical and responsible manner.